 One of the best ways to learn more about how to develop your brand is to conduct surveys.
 Although creating surveys can be somewhat time-consuming, the answers you’ll receive provide a crucial foundation for all the decisions you take surrounding your brand.

 You should start by distributing to people you know or trust – but if you have an email marketing list for your business, or know where to find potential customers, you should approach people to take your interview that you’d ultimately like to sell to.

 You can do this in-person, via email, over the phone or online.
 If you need a hand, there are loads of free survey generators around the web.

 Conducting workshops or focus groups is also a great method of research with which to test the decisions you’ve already made as part of your brand strategy.
 Gather up a few participants of varying backgrounds, and ask open-ended questions about your name, tagline, logo, brand values or anything in-between.
 This is a great way to receive unsolicited feedback on the building blocks of your brand strategy.

-You should also conduct competitor analysis whenever launching a new brand.
+You should also conduct a competitor analysis whenever launching a new brand.
 As a start-up or new company, you’re effectively entering the market as a new, “challenger” brand.
-Bearing that in mind, a crucial part of your brand strategy and research must be to uncover the strengths and weaknesses of your competition, wrap your head round their unique selling points and get an overview of how they have developed and manage their own brand.
+Bearing that in mind, a crucial part of your brand strategy and research must be to uncover the strengths and weaknesses of your competition, wrap your head around their unique selling points and get an overview of how they have developed and manage their own brand.